Quansight/Quansight-website/apps/consulting/posts/working-across-panel-and-ipywidgets-ecosystems.md

 objects `Panel.Row` and `Panel.Column` nested as below, we will have a single row composed of a column of widgets on the left and the associated scatter plot on the right.
-More specifically, from top to bottom, the left-hand column has MarkDown text at the top, two drop-down menus beneath, then a color picker, a slider, and finally another drop-down menu at the bottom.
+More specifically, from top to bottom, the left-hand column has Markdown text at the top, two drop-down menus beneath, then a color picker, a slider, and finally another drop-down menu at the bottom.
 Notice again that the Panel application combines widgets from both the ipywidgets and the Panel ecosystems.